-There are quite a few Daintree residents that think the government wants
+There are quite a few Daintree residents that think the state government

-naive, the $25 million needed to put a normal electricity supply in the
+is a bit naive, the money needed to put a normal electricity supply

-Daintree sounds like huge money to a simple person living on a seasonal
+in the Daintree sounds like huge money to a simple person living

-tourism wage or the dole in the Daintree, but to government this is nothing.
+on a seasonal tourism wage or the dole in the Daintree, but to government

 Just look up the road from the Daintree, the bridge over the Bloomfield